nextflow-io/training/docs/nf_templates/7_testing.md

 test_full { includeConfig 'conf/test_full.config' }
 ```

 Finally, you can customise CI pipeline run tests as required.

-For example: adding new test profiles runs, with or without different parameters.
+For example, adding new test profiles runs, with or without different parameters.

 ```console title=".github/workflows/ci.yml"
 - name: Run pipeline with a second test profile